-A single renewal fee per year is payable to maintain a UP in force after grant.
+A single renewal fee per year will be payable to maintain a UP in force after grant.
 The renewal fees are payable to the EPO.
-As of June 2023, the published schedule of renewal fees (which may be subject to change) is:
+As of January 2023, the published schedule of renewal fees (which may be subject to change) is: